florianporada/another-webpack-boilerplate/README.md

   DOCKER_PASSWORD
   ```

-- Skip CI
+- Skip CI:

-  If the commit message contains `docs:` the GitHub Action will not be triggered.
+  If the commit message contains `skip ci` the GitHub Action will not be triggered.

 ## Credits